gereon-t/trajectopy-core/README.md

 #### Visualization Settings

-- `report_width` (str): The width of the report in pixels.
-Default value is "800px".
 - `scatter_max_std` (float): The upper colorbar limit is set to the mean plus this value times the standard deviation of the data.
 This is useful to prevent outliers from dominating the colorbar.
 Default value is 4.0.
 - `ate_unit_is_mm` (bool): Indicates whether the unit of Absolute Trajectory Error (ATE) is millimeters.
 Default value is False.
 - `directed_ate` (bool): Indicates whether the ATE is split into along-, horizontal-cross- and vertical-cross-track direction.
 Default value is True.